Elaine Koppelman: Career and education

 In 1961, Koppelman was hired as a teacher at Goucher College with the contingency that she complete her thesis.
 She attempted to do so for 2 years before giving up.
-At the suggestion of her husband Hans P. Eugster, Koppelman competed a doctorate in the history of science at Johns Hopkins University in 1969.
+At the suggestion of her husband Hans P. Eugster, Koppelman completed a doctorate in the history of science at Johns Hopkins University in 1969.
 Her dissertation was titled Calculus of operations: French influence on British mathematics in the first half of the nineteenth century.
 Koppelman completed the dissertation with her doctoral advisor was Harry Woolf and Carl Benjamin Boyer of Brooklyn College.
 Koppelman was the James Beall Professor of Mathematics at Goucher College.
 In 1987, she earned a master's degree in electrical engineering and computer science from Johns Hopkins University.
 She worked as a field assistant for her husband who was a geologist which took her around the globe.
 After Eugster's death in 1987, Koppelman volunteered for the Peace Corps and taught data processing in Seychelles.
 She returned to Goucher where she retired in 2001.